 Glazing with Green

 If you want to subtly change the tone of your green paint, you can paint over your work with a green glaze.
-Use your original mix with a glazing medium or water to make a thin wash to lighten or darken the color.
+Use your original mix with a glazing medium or water to make a thin wash to lighten or darken the colour.

 For more information on acrylic mediums, see my post on How to Use Acrylic Mediums.